Amsterdam Red Light District Tours

 Is the Red Light District safe?

-For the past few years, the City Council has been considering transforming the Red Light District: restoring its architecture, opening new hotels, restaurants and shops to restore some areas and avoid tourist overcrowding in others, while ensuring respect for the hard-working women of the Red Light District.
+For the past few years, the City Council has been considering transforming the Red Light District: restoring its architecture, opening new hotels, restaurants and shops to restore some areas and avoid tourist overcrowding in others, while ensuring respect for the working women of the Red Light District.

 In this way, what was once a seedy area of the capital is becoming one of the trendiest places in the heart of Amsterdam.